hyper/crypto-openapi/js-sdk/src/openapi/WalletsApi.md

 let body:.WalletsApiRetrieveRequest = {
   // string
   walletId: "walletId_example",
-  // number | A limit on the number of objects to be returned between 1 and 100. (optional)
-  limit: 3.14,
-  // number | Index of the page to be returned in a paginated response. (optional)
-  page: 3.14,
-  // any | Specifies whether documents are sorted in an ascending or descending order. (optional)
-  sort: null,
   // string | Specifies which fields to populate in the response. (optional)
   expand: "expand_example",
   // string (optional)